santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Internal-Subscription-Management.md

 - updated 10/13/2020
 - Azure Government Services (Fairfax)

 Request / Create a new a new one (per Sundar)
 1. Need to create a SD ticket to AAD
 2. Submit AIR Registration but require Cost Center

+[aka.ms/servicetree](http://aka.ms/servicetree): Use Service Tree to model organizations, services and offerings as a single source of truth with associated metadata and dependencies
-note, per Sateesh, we will access to gov subscription to repro some scenarios
+[aka.ms/airs](http://aka.ms/airs): Use Service Tree to model organizations, services and offerings as a single source of truth with associated metadata and dependencies note, per Sateesh, we will access to gov subscription to repro some scenarios

 email which initiated: